o/gaia/README.md

 **Required parameters**

 `name`, which is canonical name of your input data.
-You will also use this name for querying event data.
-Event name must be consists with alphanumeric characters and dash.
+You will also use this for querying event data.
+Event name should consist of alphanumeric characters and dash.
 (Ex: `view-userprofile-890`)

 **Optional parameters**